-- 398 This fictional organization demonstrates how a small-to-medium sized, regional organization imple- - 399 mented the example solution in this practice guide to assess and protect their mobile-device-specific - 400 security and privacy needs.
-It illustrates how organizations with office-based, remote-working, and trav- - 401 elling personnel can be supported in their use of personally owned devices that enable their employees - 402 to work while on the road, in the office, at customer locations, and at home. - 403 Figure D-1 Great Seneca Accounting's Work Environments
+This fictional organization demonstrates how a small-to-medium sized, regional organization implemented the example solution in this practice guide to assess and protect their mobile-device-specific security and privacy needs.
+It illustrates how organizations with office-based, remote-working, and travelling personnel can be supported in their use of personally owned devices that enable their employees to work while on the road, in the office, at customer locations, and at home.

+Figure D-1 Great Seneca Accounting's Work Environments

-404 Appendix E How Great Seneca Accounting Applied NIST Risk 405 Management Methodologies
+Appendix E How Great Seneca Accounting Applied NIST Risk Management Methodologies